mennthor/mpl_latex_settings/README.md

 ## Install

-To name the project, edit the `name` key in `setup.py` and the module folder accordingly.
-Or use a virtual environment for each project.

-This package can then be installed system-wide using `pip`:
+This package can be installed system-wide using `pip`:

 ```
 cd /path/to/module/folder/with/setup.py/file